 Emma Chambers has been married to Ian Dunn.
 The couple tied the knot in June 1991 and shares over 26 years of glorious marital life together.
 Emma and Ian got married in the New Forest.

 “My wedding was very short.
 I was playing the lead in an Alan Ayckbourn play and was only given one day off.
 My sister, Sarah Doukas, is a model agent and one of her bookers made me a dress which cost £180.
 I still look at it in my wardrobe and think it is one of the most beautiful things I have ever seen.
 The wedding itself was in the New Forest.
-I loved it because I had never had a big party before as we had always been on the move when I was a child.
+I loved it because I never had a big party before as we had always been on the move when I was a child"

 She further added:

 My father wasn't there for personal and geographical reasons – he lived in Australia.
 But I had been living with Ian McKellen and he was a sort of father figure to me.
 We didn't have a honeymoon.
 I was back at work on the Monday.”

 Emma’s husband, Ian Dunn is also a well-known actor known for movies like Girls in Love, Gulliver's Travels, and American Friends.
 However Ian is not as famous as his wife, but this does not bother Ian:

 “No, because he is just such a lovely man.
 He would never think about it in that way.
 Ian couldn't be more supportive, happy and pleased.
 He just glows with pride.”

 She lived with her husband Ian M. Dunn in Lymington, Hampshire; the couple had no children.
-The actress Emma Chambers reportedly has an estimated net worth of $3 million.
+The actress Emma Chambers reportedly had an estimated net worth of $3 million.

 Born in Doncaster, Chambers had smaller parts in television productions such as The Bill and the TV serialization of the Charles Dickens novel Martin Chuzzlewit before landing the role of the role of Alice Tinker in the BBC comedy The Vicar of Dibley for which she won the British Comedy Award for Best Actress.